gabrielbull/react-desktop/docs/mac-os/title-bar.md

 Property            | Type         | Description
 :------------------ | :-----------:| :----------
-controls            | bool         | Sets the visibility of the controls of the title bar. isFullscreen        | bool         | Sets the title bar state to fullscreen. onCloseClick        | function     | Callback function of the close button. onMaximizeClick     | function     | Callback function of the maximize button
+controls            | bool         | Sets the visibility of the controls of the title bar. inset               | bool         | Sets the controls of the title bar state to be inset. isFullscreen        | bool         | Sets the title bar state to fullscreen. onCloseClick        | function     | Callback function of the close button. onMaximizeClick     | function     | Callback function of the maximize button